NCBI-Codeathons/ElasticBLAST-CoFest-BOSC-2021/docs/index.md

 1. Run your ElasticBLAST search with a subset of the query sequence data you intend to work with as a first try, then observe the performance.
 1. Label your ElasticBLAST searches, e.g.: set `owner=LASTNAME` as described in the [documentation](https://blast.ncbi.nlm.nih.gov/doc/elastic-blast/configuration.html#cloud-resource-labels).
 1. You can easily search and filter AWS EC2 instance types in [https://ec2instances.info](https://ec2instances.info).
+  1. For the default instance type `m5.8xlarge`, please set the `blast.mem-limit` to 61G.
   1. A handy memory tip: use the "R" instance family if you expect lots of BLAST results (these are [memory optimized machines](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/memory-optimized-instances.html))

 ## 6 - Schedule